learn-co-curriculum/swift-statically-typed/README.md

 While Swift handles implicit typing rather well, there are times when we want to explicitly tell the compiler which type we want an instance to be defined as.
 This may be when we want the type to differ from the implicit type, when we're declaring a property without an associated value that will be set within an initializer, or when we just want to improve the readability of our code for the sake of ourselves and other developers.

 To explicitly declare an instance as a particular type, we can use what's called a "type annotation".
-This syntax simply requires that the instance's name by followed with a colon (`:`) and the type name, such as `Int` or `String`.
+This syntax simply requires that the instance's name be followed with a colon (`:`) and the type name, such as `Int`, `Double`, or `String`.

 ```swift
 let fortyTwo: Int = 42